 - 1 Red Chilli finely chopped.
 Optional, or use less to your tasting

 - 2 tablespoon Dessicated Coconut

 - 2 Spring Onions finely chopped

 - 35 g (⅓ cups) Gram Flour or normal flour to bind

 - 2 tablespoon Vegetable Oil for frying

 - Gently warm half teaspoon of rapeseed oil in a frying pan and lightly sauté the courgette, red onion, garlic, ground coriander and chilli until fragrant and starting to soften.

-- Place the coconut, ground almonds, chopped coriander and spring onions in a bowl.
+- Place the corn (drained), coconut, ground almonds, chopped coriander and spring onions in a bowl.

 - Add the sauteed mixture to the bowl, stir well and add the salt.